SAP/spartacus-docs/_pages/dev/seo/html-tags.md

   cx_version: n/a
 ---

 HTML tags, and meta tags in particular, are used by search engines, social platforms, and bots to display page meta data on their platforms.
-By carefully preparing the meta tags, and evaluating their values on a regular basis, you can improve the page ranking, click-through-rate and usability of a page.
+By carefully preparing meta tags, and evaluating their values on a regular basis, you can improve the page ranking, click-through-rate, and usability of a page.
 All of this can affect SEO and the user experience.

 Page meta tags are written into the head of the HTML.
 In HTML5, you can use a variety of meta tag properties, such as `title` and `description`.
 These meta tags are used by search engines, social platforms and crawlers.
 Some social platforms have introduced their own sets of properties that are specific to their platforms.
 For example, Facebook uses the Open Graph protocol, which enables any web page to become a rich object in a social graph.
 Specific meta tags can be used to describe the experience on the social platform.
 The code snippet below shows a custom page description for Facebook: